There are currently no results that match your search, please try again.

 He says that to get the benefits we’re seeking, all of these other aspects need to be reconciled first, and one of the things that will enable that is productization.
 It’s not really “anything to do with DfMA,” he says, or whether it's a panelized, or volumetric or Platform system.
 “You're miles away from that if we don't get all of these other ecosystem elements in place to support it.”

-Johnston recalls a bathroom pod project early in his own career, where the beautifully designed, millimeter perfect pods had to be inserted into a traditionally built building.
+Johnston recalls a bathroom pod project early in his own career, where the beautifully designed, millimeter-perfect pods had to be inserted into a traditionally built building.
+Aiming for efficiency in such modular projects carries risk.
 He says that far too much time was spent fixing the gaps between the manufactured and traditional parts.
 Whilst the insides of the pods were identical, the outside utility connections were different every single time.
 Johnston warns of the knock-on effects of these types of scenarios, where a lack of advanced planning results in a total loss of the intended value.

 Bringing up the B2 Atlantic Yards project, Amy Marks explains that the problems caused by the module frames not being reset when needed is an easily fixable issue to learn from, not a reason to write off prefab altogether.